architects-land/minecraft-scaleway-frontend/README.md

 Fake Minecraft Server used as a frontend to hourly paid Scaleway servers.

-Automatically start the server if a player is waiting.
+It automatically starts the server if a player is waiting.
-If the server is started, transfer the player to the server.
+If the server is started, it transfers the player to the server.
-If the server is `stopped in place` (powered off, but still in Scaleway's hypervisor), remove it from Scaleway's hypervisor.
+If the server is `stopped in place` (powered off, but still in Scaleway's hypervisor), it removes it from Scaleway's hypervisor.

 ## Usage